Cecil Kirby: Informant

-By the fall of 1980, Kirby had grown disenchanted with the Commisso brothers, complaining that they were stingy with paying him in full and kept supplying him with inaccurate information, causing him to bomb and shoot the wrong people, but then refused to pay him for his work under the grounds that he had targeted the wrong people.
-In November 1980, Kirby contracted the Royal Canadian Mounted Police (RCMP) and offered his services as an informant.
-In exchange for complete immunity for his past crimes, some $1,950 per month for his information and police protection for himself and his family, Kirby became a RCMP informant.
-By his own admission, Kirby's decision to turn Crown's evidence was not due to moral reasons, but instead due to his belief that the Commisso brothers were planning to kill him to avoid paying him.
+By the fall of 1980, Kirby had grown distrustful of the Commisso brothers, complaining that they were stingy with paying him in full and kept supplying him with inaccurate information, causing him to bomb and shoot the wrong people, but then refusing to pay him for his work under the grounds that he had targeted the wrong people.
+In November 1980, Kirby contacted the Royal Canadian Mounted Police (RCMP) and offered his services as an informant.
+In exchange for immunity from prosecution for all his past crimes, some $1,950 per month for his information and witness protection for himself and his family, Kirby became a RCMP informant.
+By his own admission, Kirby's decision to turn Crown's evidence was not due to moral reasons, but instead due to Kirby believed that the Commisso brothers were planning to kill him to avoid paying for services rendered.
 A RCMP officer who worked with Kirby stated he had a "dual personality" that ranged "from a very kind person to a vicious, hot-tempered, violent individual who is quite capable of killing".

 In February 1981, Kirby was sent to Stamford, Connecticut, to kill what was described to him as "some broad that is causing problems".
-At the time there was what has been described as a "hitman exchange program" within North American organized crime groups under which Canadian assassins were sent to commit murders in the United States in exchange for which American assassins were sent to commit murders in Canada.
-The woman targeted in question turned out to be Helen Nafplotis, the girlfriend of the brother of the 'Ndranghetisti Vincenzo Melia, who suspected she was a police informer.
+At the time there was what has been described as a "hitman exchange program" within North American organized crime under which Canadian assassins were sent to commit murders in the United States in return for American assassins also being sent to commit contract killings in Canada.
+The woman targeted in question turned out to be Helen Nafplotis, the Greek-American mistress to the brother of 'Ndranghetista Vincenzo Melia, who suspected Nafplotis of being a police informant.
 The RCMP informed the American Federal Bureau of Investigation (FBI) of the murder plot against Nafplotis, and after Kirby arrived in Stamford, the FBI took charge of handling him.
 On 22 February 1981, Melia met Kirby at a cheap motel in Stamford.
 Melia gave him a handgun to kill Nafplotis together with her photo and the keys to her house.
-Melia told him to show her no mercy as he handed over a briefcase containing US$5000, and promised to give him another $5000 after the "hit" was completed.
+Melia told him to show her no mercy as he handed over a briefcase containing US$5,000, and promised to give him another $5,000 after the "hit" was completed.
 The FBI faked Nafplotis's murder and upon Kirby's return to Canada, Commisso, unaware that Kirby was wearing a wire, spoke in frank detail about the murder plot, saying he was surprised that Kirby had killed her so soon.
-In fact, Nafplotis was placed by the FBI in the witness protection program, but a report saying she had been murdered was released to the media, which satisfied Kirby's employers that she was dead.
+In reality, Nafplotis disappeared into the witness protection program and a report that she had been murdered was leaked to the media, which satisfied Kirby's employers that she was dead.